Amanzgr8/Amanzgr8/README.md

 ## Hi there 👋
-My name is **Amanuel**.
-I am a lifelong learner currently pursing a Computer Science degree, with a minor in Math. :star:
+My name is **Amanuel**😎:.
+I am a lifelong learner currently pursing a Computer Science degree, with a minor in Math. :happy:
 <!--
 **Amanzgr8/Amanzgr8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.